ibm-cloud-docs/ContinuousDelivery/cd_at_events.md

 | `toolchain.tool-instance.undeploy` | Remove a tool integration from a toolchain |
 | `toolchain.instance-key-state.update` | Update the root key in the key management service (KMS) provider that the toolchain uses.
 For example, enable, disable, or rotate a root key in a KMS provider. |
 | `toolchain.instance.unwrap` | Unwrap a wrapped Data Encryption Key (wDEK) in order to encrypt or decrypt customer personal information |
-{: caption="Table 3.
-Actions that generate toolchain management events" caption-side="top"}
+{: caption="Actions that generate toolchain management events" caption-side="top"}

 The following table lists the actions that generate toolchain data events: